kugushev/triz4programmers/40 Principles/40 Inventive Principles for Programmers.md

 ## 27 CHEAP AND SHORT LIFE
 ![](/40%20Principles/resources/27%20CHEAP%20AND%20SHORT%20LIFE.png)
 ## Strategies and Recommendations
-- Replace an expensive object/system with a number of cheaper ones.
+- Replace an expensive object/system with several cheaper ones.
-- Instead of a long, continuous, and expensive process, use a number of short-term inexpensive activities.
+- Instead of a long, continuous, and expensive process, use several short-term inexpensive activities.
 ### Examples
 - Temporary tables